In the early days of SEO, even before Google existed, web ranking was heavily based on keyword usage within the page’s content.

 The logic was simple: the more a keyword phrase was used on a webpage, the more likely that was what the page was really about.

-Unfortunately, SEO practitioners of the time took advantage of this system and used keywords unnaturally by overusing the targeted keyword phrase in order to rank higher.
+Unfortunately, SEO practitioners of the time took advantage of this system and used keywords unnaturally by overusing the targeted keyword phrase to rank higher.

 This method is known nowadays as keyword stuffing.